Weekly Newsletter

 -

-Any student planning to choose the Engineering Sciences or Hacking and Cybersecurity pathways, they will need to take College Algebra over the summer if they currently are not in Algebra 2 at their home school and want to take the same courses as their peers.
+Any student planning to choose the Engineering Sciences pathways will need to take College Algebra over the summer if they currently are not in Algebra 2 at their home school and want to take the same courses as their peers.
 All Engineering students need to be on track to take Calculus I during the fall of their senior year of high school.
+The summer classes are posted, please see above message.

 There is no Summer Bridge program between 10th and 11th grade.